HermesBoots/holbertonschool-low_level_programming/0x0A-malloc_free/README.md

 ## He Who Is Not Courageous Enough to Take Risks Will Accomplish Nothing in Life
 Concatenating two strings and storing the result in newly-allocated memory.

+## If You Even Dream of Beating Me You'd Better Wake Up and Apologize
+Allocating a two-dimensional array with given dimensions.